 This Raspberry Peach Crumb Coffee Cake is perfect for brunch or even dessert!
 You can use fresh, frozen, or canned fruit for this deliciously moist butter crumb cake!

 There aren’t many meals that get me more excited than brunch!
 My favorite breakfast foods are those that I don’t have to wake up early is a winning combination in my book.

 Plus, I have yet to attend a brunch where there isn’t at least one (hopefully more) baked goods that are so decadent they could double as dessert!

-This fruit coffee cake is a perfect example with its buttery cake base, peach and raspberry topping, extra buttery crumbs, and then a powdered sugar glaze.
+This fruit coffee cake is a perfect example with its buttery cake base, ripe peaches and raspberry topping, extra buttery crumbs, and then a powdered sugar glaze.
 There’s a lot going on, but it all works together perfectly to create one of my favorite coffee cake recipes!